eddie100971/soccer-twos-working/README.md

 Run the run_soccer_twos_main.py found under soccer-twos-working\mappo-competitive-reinforcement\run_soccer_twos_main.py

-Modify the sample dropout delta, use_sd, use_PSRO elements as needed
+Modify the sd_delta, use_sd, use_PSRO elements as needed

 ### MPE Train
 Here we use train_mpe.sh as an example: